 The practice of a classical realist painter is about the representation of life based on direct observation with a focus on skill, beauty, harmony and order.
-It involves years of rigorous training as well as a dedication to the mastery of craftsmanship as was traditionally conceived by the Greeks and carried through into 19th Century Western art.
+It involves years of rigorous training as well as a dedication to the mastery of craftsmanship and has been with us as a form of visual expression over many centuries.

 As a classical realist painter my training has included time spent at The Grand Central Academy in NY, Studio Escalier in Paris and the Julian Ashton Art School in Sydney.
 Inspiration for my choice of painting style comes from many past masters - Vermeer, Velasquez, Repin, Kramskoi, and Annigoni to name a few as well as contemporary artists such Colleen Barry, Jeremy Lipking and Nick Alm.

-It is my aim as a painter to continue to learn and improve my skills, to share my knowledge and struggles with others and enjoy being part of the wonderful journey that art brings to my life.
+It is my aim as a painter to continue to learn and improve my skills, to share my knowledge and struggles with others and enjoy the wonderful journey that art is in my life.

 Sally Ryan is an Australian painter and portrait artist living and operating in Sydney.
 Her style is best described as contemporary realism with an emphasis on portraiture although her practice includes all genres of painting.